 8:30a - Welcome and Kickoff

 We will have a short welcome address and provide further instructions for the day, including service site logistics and lunch details.
-We will also use this time to dismiss service locations based on travel distance.
+Viterbo Instructor Irene TenEyck will share thoughts on how to get the most out of our service together.
+We will also use this time to dismiss service locations based on travel distance and transportation plans.

 9a - 12p - Serve the Community

 For the duration of this time frame, we'll be serving at our various locations, assisting in whatever ways the organizations and community members will benefit from.
 We encourage all to serve intentionally and to focus on the entirety of the experience, building in opportunities to contemplate the deeper meaning and build relationships throughout the task/project at hand.

 12p-12:30p - Lunch

 People will arrive back to the Mathy Center at staggered times depending on their project(s) and locations.
 Lunch will be ready and available for folks to refuel after a full morning of service. *We will be utilizing biodegradable utensils and eatware.
 Pay attention to receptacles when discarding food items*